 Hyponatremia is also known as fluid overload.
 This occurs in hot climates when the athlete consumes too much plain water.
 'Drink as much water as possible' is a common piece of bad advice given to athletes.
+Topping up sodium levels is just as important as replacing water lost in sweat, as lack of sodium can cause cells to swell.
+This cen be particularly harmful for brain cells.

 However, the aim of consuming fluid is to replace that lost in sweat.
 The sweat we excrete during exercise also contains high levels of certain electrolytes, especially sodium (salt).
 It is important to keep stable and adequate levels of sodium in the body to maintain blood pressure and aid nerve and muscle functioning.